FastChen/Oxide-Broadcast/README.md

 ```

 ## Broadcast configure

 Broadcast configure Path:`\oxide\data\Broadcast\*.json`

 The `Broadcast configure` is used to store Broadcasts in different languages.

 ### How is work?

-> **If multiple language files are not configured, then the server language filesare used by default (en.json is most cases in server language)**
+> **First will find player language files If not find in folder, then using server language file by default (en.json is most cases in server language)**
+> If all the files are empty, no broadcast will be sent, but will be sent a warning to the console.

 In order to support sending broadcasts to players in different languages,
-you need to configure the contents of (Language_code.json) here
+you need to configure the contents of `\oxide\data\Broadcast\` folder `Language_code.json` here

 like `\oxide\data\Broadcast\en.json` (en.json is server language in most cases)
 ```json